“In short: I love my vet but I am happiest when I see very little of him and I do think he agrees.”

-(When longing, use a padded longe-caveson or tie the longe line to the inside ring of a snug-fitting flat halter.
+(When longing, use a padded longe-caveson or tie the longe line to the inside ring of a snug-fitting, adjustable padded halter.
 Using rope-halters or slack halters for longing introduces the wrong movement habits.)

 SOLUTION: Investigate WHY your horse is doing what he is doing (holding head high, not stepping under) and really work on improving on whatever is lacking.
 Don’t simply put a ‘bandage on the boil’ and put those auxiliary reins away…

 4. Saddle-Fit: The No. 1 reason for back problems in horses

 The horse’s back is the center of movement.
 Back problems in horses translate into all sorts of physical and mental problems in the horse, from muscle atrophy and shortened stride to unexplained behavior problems such as sudden shying and spooking or bucking.